trenthian/trenthian.github.io/index.md

 # The Stellar Stoat

-Portfolio Page in progress.
+Portfolio page in progress.

 ---

 ## About Me
+{: #about}

-I'm a developer interested in:
+I'm a developer interested in systems that combine design, interaction, and narrative structure.

 <div class="grid">